 A wireless router is installed that connects to the One Control® System.
 The label at the router location (Fig 2) has the password for the wireless router (8 alpha characters and case dependent).
-This password is necessary when connecting the One Control® System to an Android or Apple smartphone or tablet.
-The router is typically located in a cabinet near the main touch screen.
+This password is necessary when tem to an Android or Apple smartphone or tablet.
+The r near the main touch screen.